Replacement cost estimator: How to calculate home replacement costs

 What is the replacement cost of a home?

-In homeowners insurance, replacement cost value is the amount it would cost to rebuild your home using similar materials in the event your house is damaged.
-Replacement cost s a calculation of various factors, including your home's size, local construction and labor costs, and your home's construction style.
+The replacement cost of a home is the amount it would cost to rebuild your property using similar materials in the event that it is damaged.
+Replacement cost is a calculation of various factors, including your home's size, local construction and labor costs, and your home's construction style.

 For example, say you file a roof damage claim after a storm.
 To determine your reimbursement amount, your insurance company would calculate how much it'd cost to replace your damaged roof with one of similar type and quality.
 That means if your damaged roof is made of solar shingles, your insurer should reimburse you for the value of new ones rather than asphalt or a different kind of roofing material.

-As mentioned, replacement cost is the amount it would cost to rebuild your home from the ground up with similar construction materials, while market value is how much your home is worth on the housing market.
+Replacement cost is the amount it would cost to rebuild your home from the ground up with construction materials of similar type and quality, while market value is how much your home is worth, taking into account its location, land value, curb appeal, and other factors.

 Actual cash value vs. replacement cost coverage